konstantintutsch/website/src/blog/travel-photography-strasbourg.md

 ---

-{% image images[2], "Empty alley in Strasbourg", "Alley in Strasbourg" %}
+{% image images[2], "Empty alley in Strasbourg", "Alley in Strasbourg", "vertical" %}

 ---